pi0x73/pi0x73.github.io/_posts/2020-08-31-FwordCTF-Writeups.md

 So as long as we know the lower half of the Least Significant Bits (LSBs) of dp, and e is of size poly(log(N)), we can get the factorization of the modulus in polynomial time.*

 We are already given the ***dp*** and ***e*** value, so that would make it easier for us to break the cipher quickly.
-Having leaked the ****dp**** value it means that I am already given the whole part of the private key so I have enough values to do the decryption.
+Having leaked the ****dp**** value, it means that I am already given the whole part of the private key so I have enough values to do the decryption.

 Moreover I found this really interesting and useful explaination over the CRT decryption process : [PDF]( https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjm0OCLo8brAhXMiFwKHZqiD0QQFjAXegQIChAB&url=https%3A%2F%2Fdigitalcommons.aaru.edu.jo%2Fcgi%2Fviewcontent.cgi%3Farticle%3D1081%26context%3Dfcij&usg=AOvVaw3MdyU9f6exNWAP0ysWiKhg).